FengleiFan/Duality/README.md

 ##  Running Experiments ##

-Please first go to the directory of "Robustness" .
+Please first go to the directory of "Robustness", then execute

 Then, run the following code to train a wide quadratic network and a deep quadratic network, respectively.
 ```ruby